The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 \paragraph{Oscillations.} Predicting the amplitudes of oscillations on other stars remains challenging \citep[see, e.g.,][for a recent review]{Aerts2021}.
 Instead, a number of scaling relations using fundamental stellar properties have been proposed \citep{kjeldsen2011a, samadi2012a}.
 For example, \cite{kjeldsen2011a} suggested

 for velocity amplitudes, and

 for intensity amplitudes observed at a typical wavelength $\lambda$.
 Here $L, M, T_{\rm{eff}}$ and $\tau_{\rm{osc}}$ refer to luminosity, mass, effective temperature, and mode lifetime, respectively.
 The exponent $r$ takes slightly different values in literature \citep[see][and references therein]{kjeldsen2011a}.
 The second scaling relation has been extensively tested and modified based on \Kepler{} data \citep[e.g.,][]{Stello2011, Huber2011, Mosser2012, Corsaro2013, Kallinger2014}.
 The oscillation amplitudes were later found to be also metallicity dependent by \cite{Yu2018a} and \cite{Vrard2018a}.
-These studies showed that, all else being equal, metal-rich stars tend to have larger oscillation amplitudes, in agreement with theoretical predictions \citep{houdek1999a, samadi2010a, samadi2010b}.
+These studies showed that, all else being equal, metal-rich stars tend to have larger oscillation amplitudes, in agreement with theoretical predictions \citep{houdek1999a, samadi2010b, samadi2010a}.

-These scaling relations have been used to estimate the significance of oscillation signals against granulation background and noise to prioritise the asteroseismic target selection for the \Kepler{}, \Ktwo{}, and \TESS{} space missions \citep{Chaplin2011, Chaplin2015, Schofield2019}.
+These scaling relations have been used to estimate the significance of oscillation signals against granulation background and noise to prioritise the asteroseismic target selection for the \Kepler{}, \Ktwo{}, and Transiting Exoplanet Survey Satellite \citep[\TESS{};][]{Ricker2015} space missions \citep{Chaplin2011, Chaplin2015, Schofield2019}.
 These efforts have shown that the photometric oscillation amplitudes are very low compared to granulation and noise levels in the Fourier spectra of late K- and M-type main-sequence stars.